Recipes for Adapting Pre-trained Monolingual and Multilingual Models to Machine Translation: Introduction

-Our main contributions are: \begin{itemize} \item Introducing a novel fine-tuning approach based on that of \citet{bart} but with adapter modules in the encoder of the pre-trained sequence-to-sequence model and additional positional representations in the input module that feeds in the pre-trained encoder. \item Extensive experiments with fine-tuning a multi-lingual pre-trained model for MT showing the benefits and drawbacks of freezing various parameters.
-For example we find we should freeze the decoder but unfreeze the encoder-decoder attention when fine-tuning on \textit{Xx} $\rightarrow$ \textit{En} data, and in the other direction we should freeze the encoder but unfreeze the entire decoder. \item Results on fine-tuning a multi-lingual pre-trained model for multi-lingual MT showing that freezing parameters improves performance on some, mostly distantly related, language directions.
+Our main contributions are: \begin{itemize} \item A novel fine-tuning approach, similiar to \citet{bart} but with adapter modules in the encoder of the pre-trained sequence-to-sequence model and combining both learnable, and fixed sinusoidal, positional embeddings in the input module (see sections~\ref{sec:im} and~\ref{sec:extra}) that feeds into the pre-trained encoder. \item Extensive experiments with fine-tuning a multilingual pre-trained model for MT, showing the benefits and drawbacks of freezing various parameters.
+We find we should freeze the decoder but unfreeze the encoder-decoder attention when fine-tuning on \textit{Xx} $\rightarrow$ \textit{En} data, and in the other direction we should freeze the encoder but unfreeze the entire decoder (section~\ref{sec:what}).
+We find monolingual models benefit more from freezing parameters than multilingual models (section~\ref{sec:mbart-res}). \item Results on fine-tuning a multilingual pre-trained model for multilingual MT showing that freezing parameters improves performance on some, mostly distantly related, language directions (section~\ref{sec:multi}).

 \end{itemize}